devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 #### Amazon S3 Block Public Access settings

 - Block all public access
-- Block public access granted through new ACLs
+- Block public access granted through new ACLs (any existing ACLs or policies granting public access permissions will not be affected and public access to those resources will remain intact)
-- Block public access granted through any ACLs
+- Block public access granted through any ACLs (you are not prevented from creating new ACLs that would normally grant public access but they are ignored)
 - Block public access granted through new public bucket policies (recommended at account level)
 - Block public and cross-account access granted through any public bucket policies (If you have any ACLs granting public access to buckets and objects will remain publicly accessible)